Evidence for Neutrino Emission from X-Ray-bright Active Galactic Nuclei with IceCube: Analysis Method

 In the search for neutrino point sources, we employ an unbinned maximum likelihood method, along with likelihood ratio hypothesis testing, as described in \citealt{BRAUN2008PSLLH}.
 The background-only hypothesis consists purely of contributions from the atmospheric and astrophysical diffuse emissions, while the signal hypothesis assumes an additional accumulation of astrophysical neutrinos clustered around a point-like source.
 The likelihood function for the total number of events in the sample $N$ is defined as:

-where $f_\mathrm{S}$ and $f_\mathrm{B}$ are the signal and background probability density functions (pdfs), respectively, $\boldsymbol{d}_{\mathrm{src}}$ denotes the direction of the analyzed source location in the sky, $\boldsymbol{x}$ is the vector of observables $(E_{\mu}, \boldsymbol{d}_{\mu}, \sigma_{\mu})$, $n_\mathrm{s}$ is the mean number of signal events, and $\gamma$ is the spectral index of an assumed unbroken power-law spectrum of $\Phi=\Phi_0 \cdot (E/E_0)^{-\gamma}$, with neutrino energy $E$ and flux normalization $\Phi_0$ proportional to $n_\mathrm{s}$ at pivot energy $E_0=1$~TeV.
+where $f_\mathrm{S}$ and $f_\mathrm{B}$ are the signal and background probability density functions (pdfs), respectively.
+These pdfs are joint distributions that can be factorized into an energy and a spatial term, which together define the probability that a given event arises from a signal source or from background.
+An event $\boldsymbol{x}_i$ is defined by the vector of observables $(E_{\mu,i},\,\boldsymbol{d}_{\mu,i},\,\sigma_{\mu,i})$ (defined in \autoref{sec:dataset}), $\boldsymbol{d}_{\mathrm{src}}$ denotes the direction of the analyzed source location in the sky, $n_\mathrm{s}$ is the mean number of signal events, and $\gamma$ is the spectral index of an assumed unbroken power-law spectrum of $\Phi=\Phi_0 \cdot (E/E_0)^{-\gamma}$, with neutrino energy $E$ and flux normalization $\Phi_0$ proportional to $n_\mathrm{s}$ at pivot energy $E_0=1$~TeV.
 The free parameters of the likelihood are the mean number of signal events, $n_\mathrm{s}$, and the spectral index, $\gamma$.
 The excellent agreement between data and simulations (see \autoref{fig:dataMC}) allows us to derive all observables' pdfs directly from the MC using the kernel density estimation (KDE) method \citep{KDE:Poluektov_2015}, as done in previous works \citep{IceCube:2022Science, Icecube:2024Seyfert}.
 For this analysis, we use updated KDE pdfs for IC86 -- now based on $\sim$2.5 times more simulated events, including muons from $\tau$ decays in $\nu_\tau$ interactions -- and construct them for IC79 for the first time.
 The two samples are then combined in the analysis by multiplying their likelihood functions, weighted according to their respective detection efficiencies.

-The test statistic (TS) is evaluated as the negative logarithm of the likelihood ratio between the background and the signal hypotheses, with the signal likelihood maximized over the two source parameters, $n_{\mathrm{s}}$ and $\gamma$:
+The test statistic (TS) adopted in this work is the negative logarithm of the likelihood ratio between the background and the signal hypotheses, with the signal likelihood maximized over the two source parameters, $n_{\mathrm{s}}$ and $\gamma$:

 where $\hat{n}_{\mathrm{s}}$ and $\hat\gamma$ are the parameter values which maximize the likelihood.
 The last equality in \autoref{eq:ts} uses \autoref{eq:final_ps_llh} for the signal and background cases and highlights the dependence of the TS on the ratio of the signal and background pdfs, $f_{\mathrm{S}}(\boldsymbol{x}_i \mid \hat\gamma,\,\boldsymbol{d}_{\mathrm{src}})/f_{\mathrm{B}}(\boldsymbol{x}_i)$, also referred to as $S/B$.
 The TS is used to assess the significance of the signal hypothesis relative to the background hypothesis: higher TS values indicate that the observed data is less compatible with the background-only hypothesis.
 The likelihood optimization is performed limiting the parameters in the ranges $[0,\,1000]$ for $n_{\mathrm{s}}$ and $[0.6,\,4.4]$ for $\gamma$, unless the source hypothesis assumes another spectral shape (e.g., a fixed spectral index or a spectrum different from the power-law).